 Foods to avoid when breaking a fast

 - Fruit and fruit juices: While "natural," the fructose in fruit can be a shock to the system and may cause digestive distress.
+A 12-ounce (350ml) glass of orange juice contains about 36 g of sugar, more than most sodas, and will spike blood glucose fast when you are still fasted.

 Supplement considerations